-Everyone who has Minecraft on PlayStation® 4 will get the patch automatically when it launches.
-Download that patch and you’ll get access to the new Minecraft VR functionality.
+Everyone who has Minecraft on PlayStation® 4 will get the update automatically when it launches.
+Download that update and you’ll get access to the new Minecraft VR functionality.

 Yes.
-Since PlayStation®VR support is a free update with the current version of Minecraft, you are able to play multiplayer normally even if others are not playing in VR.
+Since PlayStation VR support is a free update with the current version of Minecraft, you can play multiplayer normally even if others are not playing in VR.

 Yes, content purchased from the Minecraft Store can be played in VR.
-However, some content is not optimized for VR and we are aware that some worlds may experience camera issues because of the VR camera.
+However, some content is not optimized for VR and some worlds may experience camera issues because of the VR camera.

 ~ Living Room Mode ~